doersino/markdeep-slides/README.md

 ### License

-Where not otherwise noted, you may use this repository's contents under the terms of the *BSD 2-Clause "Simplified" License*, see `LICENSE`.
+You may use this repository's contents under the terms of the *BSD 2-Clause "Simplified" License*, see `LICENSE`.

 However, the subdirectory `markdeep-slides/lib/` contains **third-party software with its own licenses**: